17 Summer Research Internships for High School Students

 are sophomores or juniors at the time of application;

-have a 3.0 GPA or above on a 4.0 scale; and
+have a 3.0 GPA or above on a 4.0 scale; andÂ

 are eligible to work in the U.S. can apply.

-SIMR is a solid medical program which offers both internship and research components.
-Here, you will collaborate one-on-one with a mentor, who will be a Stanford graduate student or a postdoctoral fellow, and engage in hands-on research.
-You will have to select one of eight study fields – Immunology, Neurobiology, Cancer Biology, Bioengineering, Stem Cell and Regenerative Medicine, Cardiovascular Biology, Bioinformatics, and Genetics and Genomics.
-You will be mentored by eminent scholars, researchers, and Ph.D. fellows in the field of medicine.
+SIMR is a solid medical program that offers both internship and research components.
+You will collaborate one-on-one with a mentor, who will be a Stanford graduate student or a postdoctoral fellow, and engage in research.
+You will have to select one of eight fields – Immunology, Neurobiology, Cancer Biology, Bioengineering, Stem Cell and Regenerative Medicine, Cardiovascular Biology, Bioinformatics, and Genetics and Genomics.
 This is a competitive program with a cohort size of about 50 students – at an acceptance rate of less than 3% (approximately).
+During the last 2 weeks of the program, you will work on the research poster of your project, which you will present to your peers, teachers, family, and the Stanford community.

 Cost/Stipend: There is a $40 application fee, which can be waived.
 Students earn a stipend of $500 - $2,500.
 Housing and transportation are not provided.
 Please note: Stipends of $2500 and above are given on a needs-based system from special grants.

-Program dates: June 10, 2024 - August 1, 2024.
+Program dates: June 10 – August 1.

-Application deadline: Applications typically close in February.
+Application deadline:Â Applications typically close in February.

-Location: Stanford University, Stanford, CA.
+Location:Â Stanford University, Stanford, CA.

-Eligibility: Current juniors or seniors who are at least 16 years of age are eligible.
+Eligibility:Â Current juniors or seniors who are at least 16 years of age are eligible.

-This internship program is ideal for students keen on pursuing or exploring the field of neurological sciences.
-With a goal to make the field more inclusive and representative, this is an 8-week, fully-funded summer research program for high school students from underrepresented communities.
-As an intern, you will conduct research under the guidance and mentorship of expert researchers in the field and will engage in hands-on projects, discussions, scientific seminars, weekly personal and professional development sessions, and interactions with leading neuroscientists at JHU.
+This internship program is ideal for students keen on exploring neurological sciences.
+With a goal to make the field more inclusive and representative, this summer research program is for high school students from underrepresented communities.
+As an intern, you will conduct research under the mentorship of researchers in the field.
+You will engage in projects, discussions, scientific seminars, weekly personal and professional development sessions, and interactions with neuroscientists at JHU.
+The program is also offered virtually.
+At the end of the program, you will present your research via an oral or poster presentation.
+Take a look at some of the past projects!

 Cost/Stipend: No cost.
 In-person participants receive an hourly stipend (amount varies), while virtual interns receive a stipend of $500.

-Program Dates: 8 weeks, June 2024 - August 2024 (in-person); 5 weeks, July 2023 - August 2023 (virtual).
+Program Dates: 8 weeks, June - August (in-person); 5 weeks, July - August (virtual).

-Application Deadline: March 1, every year.
+Application Deadline: March 1.

 Location: Virtual and in-person options.
 The in-person program will be held at the Johns Hopkins Department of Neurology on the East Baltimore campus.